ohm-softa/ohm-softa.github.io/Readme.md

 	We talk about abstract and final classes, (pure) virtual functions and defaults.
 	Also, when (and how) to use abstract base classes, and how the Decorator pattern can be used to add functionality to existing classes.
-	_Note: Due to the 200 year anniversary, we'll have to stop early at 12.30!_

 4. **Mixins, pt.
 1; Generics, pt.
 1 (Oct 30, [slides](/04s-generics-1/), [lecture notes](/04ln-generics-1/), [assignments](https://github.com/ohm-softa/04-generics))**